 Every local, regardless of age, knows his famous poem, The Cremation of Sam McGee, about a prospector, miserable from the cold, who is cremated (or is he?
 I won’t spoil the poetic twist; Erin recites it without a verbal stumble).

-We then head to the nearby Takhini Hot Springs, which in addition to its 42 degree waters, holds a winter “hair freezing competition”.
+We then head to the nearby Takhini Hot Springs, which in addition to its warm waters, holds a winter “hair freezing competition”.